dhershman1/pathit/README.md

 ```

 Run pathit tests using npm test this also allows you to see it in action as it will generate a test folder structure.
+Make sure you either do an npm i inside pathit or install mocha and chai before hand since the tests require these modules.
 ```
 npm test
 ```